sats-group/braze-api/README.md

-# dotnet client library for the Braze Rest Api
+# .NET client library for the Braze Rest Api

 NOTE: unoffical and not affiliated with Braze in any way.